BikePacking – How to to bike and camp in the wild

 The National park, accessed from the Aviemore side, offers some of the most accessible, varied and beautiful biking in Scotland.
 You could quite easily plan a multi-day off-road trip through the lower forests and foothills of the Cairngorms which was suitable for beginner mountain bikers.
 The Thieves’ Road skirts the mountains from Nethy-bridge through to Glenfeshie, following one of the discreet route cattle reivers would have taken South, and there are countless trail networks which branch off from the valley.

 Alternatively the three great passes of the Cairngorms, the Lairig an Laoigh (Pass of the Calves), the Lairig Ghru and Glen Feshie offer very challenging and committed long distance routes from West to East, which can be linked up to create circular trips.
-Remarkably, all of these rugged passes were used for droving cattle to market over staggering distances, and the paths would have been kept clear of boulders by locals up until the mid nineteenth century.
+Remarkably, all of these rugged passes were used for driving cattle to market over staggering distances, and the paths would have been kept clear of boulders by locals up until the mid nineteenth century.
+More images and information on the Cairngorms here.

 This area would make for a lovely introduction to camping with your mountain bike, with a mix of forest and estate tracks and the option to extend your trip out into the adjacent Glen Cannich or Glen Strathfarrer.
 Glen Affric has some of the best examples of ancient Caledonian pine forest, and there’s even an off-grid youth hostel halfway through if you don’t fancy camping.